Sidney Rice: Professional career

-Pre-draft

 Minnesota Vikings

+2007–2008

-Rice was drafted in the second round with the 44th overall pick of the 2007 NFL Draft by the Minnesota Vikings.
+Rice was selected in the second round with the 44th overall pick of the 2007 NFL draft by the Minnesota Vikings.
 He signed a four-year contract with the Vikings in 2007.

-Rice caught his first touchdown pass on September 30, 2007 playing against the Green Bay Packers.
-In Week 15, against the Bears, Rice injured his knee, causing him to miss the final two games.

-Rice finished his rookie season with 31 receptions for 396 yards and four touchdowns (second most receiving touchdowns by a 2007 rookie).
-He also completed two passes including a 79-yard pass, the longest for a non-quarterback in Vikings history.
+Rice caught his first touchdown pass on September 30, 2007, playing against the Green Bay Packers.
+In Week 15, against the Chicago Bears, Rice injured his knee, causing him to miss the final two games.
+Rice finished his rookie season with 31 receptions for 396 yards and four touchdowns.
+He completed two passes including a 79-yard pass, the longest for a non-quarterback in Vikings history.

 The next season, Rice was named a starter with the Vikings new wide receiver acquisition Bernard Berrian.
-He got off to a pretty good start scoring a 23-yard touchdown in week one against the Packers.
-However, Rice suffered a knee injury that kept him out until week 9.
+He scored a 23-yard touchdown in Week 1 against the Green Bay Packers.
+However, Rice suffered a knee injury that kept him out until Week 9.
 When he returned, most of his playing time was when the Vikings were in the red zone as he would lose his starting job to Bobby Wade.
-Rice finished the 2008 season with 15 catches for 141 yards and 4 touchdowns (third most receiving touchdowns by a 2008 second year player).
+Rice finished the 2008 season with 15 catches for 141 yards and four touchdowns.